Nibbetts/workclock/README.md

 `workclock.py alias [alias_name] [bashrc_file]`

   A way of installing the program so that you have a convenient alias for 'workclock.py'.
+This should not be done until this script is where you want it to reside.
 NOTE that this does not remove previous installations, so if you need to remove it or reinstall it, you'll have to edit the bashrc_file used yourself.

     alias_name